 The Valluga Hotel, St Anton originally built in 1952, has been lovingly restored to its original charm with a modern and exciting twist.
-Now under new Swedish ownership, the Valluge Hotel has been completely renovated for Winter 2011-12.
+Now under new Swedish ownership, the Valluga Hotel was completely renovated in 2012.
 The comfortable lounge makes for a perfect hang-out, where you can play chess or backgammon to the tunes of old vinyls in front of a roaring fire.

 The cuisine is modern and international with a Tyrolean twist.
 Enjoy the fantastic hotel dinner in the restaurant and the bar that serves up After-Ski Glühwein, great cocktails and a classic bar menu.

 With impressive facilities including a spa with beauty treatments, massages, four different saunas and a well-equipped techno gym, this hotel provides a fantastic place to spoil yourself after a day on the slopes.